Reactive Chat application using ServiceStack and Fable in F#

 If you skip little code for configuration, then this may be the simplest way to understand any web service.
 Everything is a message.
 Just like that.
 Skip the Agent line for now.

-Fable is one of many your favorite language to JavaScript transpiler.
-Fable here is converting quite a mature functional language F#.
-I like to quote ReasonML page here that also suggesting Fable as one of the alternative if not ReasonML.
-It is easy to use like Elm with the same time it more flexible then it.
-I know flexibility comes with cost, but I find it better than banging head for rigid framework.
-It is best of both worlds.
+Fable is one of many your favorite language to JavaScript transpilers.
+Fable here is converting quite a mature functional language, F#.
+I like to quote ReasonML page here, which also suggests Fable as one of the alternatives if not ReasonML.
+It is easy to use like Elm, and at the same time it is more flexible than it.
+I know flexibility comes with a cost, but I find it better than banging my head against a rigid framework.
+It is the best of both worlds.

-As I mentioned Elm architecture is a way to move forward if you are making big / fat business application.
-From personal experience I can say if you are or your team or team you know is using Angularjs specifically 1.0 to make big application.
-Tell them to change or just run away from there.
+As I mentioned, Elm architecture is the way to move forward if you are making big / fat business applications.
+From personal experience I can say if you or your team is using AngularJS specifically 1.0 to make big applications, tell them to change or just run away from there.

-Here is comparison between Redux and Elm in a single tweet.
+Here is a comparison between Redux and Elm in a single tweet.

 Elm(ish) vs. Redux Workflow 🙄🤫🤔 pic.twitter.com/naAkxQLFaB